zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

-# ZenTron keyboard layout - _fastest in the world_
+# ZenTron - _the fastest keyboard layout in the world_
 _An optimal ergonomic keyboard character layout for all keyboards - the fastest keyboard layout in the world for touch typists._